philipcolejohnson/philipcolejohnson.github.io/_posts/2016-07-17-linked_list_sort.markdown

 <p class="intro"><span class="dropcap">L</span>inked lists can sometimes be a better fit than an array for an application's data structure.
 However, sorting a linked list in Ruby is not as straight-forward as sorting an array, as there are no built-in methods.</p>

 A useful exercise is to write a method that sorts a list of integers.
-As preparation for the problem, I first constructed a linked list of unsorted integers, along with a method to print them.
+As preparation for the problem, I first constructed a linked list of unsorted integers.

 {% highlight ruby %}
 Node = Struct.new(:data, :next)